 - You can make this recipe into a delicious curry soup by adding more liquid (especially water) and adjusting the spices accordingly.

-- If you want a non-spicy curry, simply omit the red chili flakes and opt for a mild curry paste.
-Likewise, if you want it a bit hotter, use more chili flakes and a hot curry paste.
+- If you want a non-spicy curry, simply omit the red chili flakes and choose a mild curry paste.
+Likewise, if you want it hotter, use more chili flakes and a hot curry paste.